 Florida drivers can only step outside of the state's no-fault system and pursue a claim against the at-fault driver directly:

-This threshold is significant because an injured driver or passenger can't receive certain kinds of compensation via a no-fault or PIP claim.
-Most notably, non-economic damages like pain and suffering are excluded from the no-fault/PIP process.
-But once you're permitted to step outside of the no-fault construct and file a liability claim or lawsuit, you're entitled to seek the full spectrum of car accident damages, including payment for pain and suffering, which can really boost the value of a car accident claim.
+But once you're permitted to step outside of no-fault and file a liability claim or lawsuit, you're entitled to seek the full spectrum of car accident damages, including payment for pain and suffering, which can really boost the value of a car accident claim.

 Finally, it's important to note that vehicle damage is never part of a no-fault or PIP claim.
 If you want to get payment for damage to a vehicle after an accident, you're free to pursue an insurance action or lawsuit against the at-fault driver.